 For the waiting area, impress your customers with your best work.
 Display the best of your pieces on the walls to help them understand what artwork you produce.

-Lighting is one of the crucial equipment in the photo studio that helps businesses to convey the right message.
+Lighting is one of the crucial pieces of equipment in the photo studio that helps businesses to convey the right message.
 Professional photographers capturing jewelry items, clothes, or any other objects need to capture the USP of that particular subject.
 The right lighting emphasizes the right features of the subject attracting the eyeballs of a customer instantly.

 Due to fluctuating weather, you will be forced to use artificial lighting.